 The Count of Monte Cristo and Cinderella’s Fairy Godmother[row_inner_3] [col_inner_3 span__sm=”12″]

-We finally meet the eponymous Sherlock Holmes, who’s in fact Captain Caleb groping Little Red Riding hood (his young assistant), while Snow White’s wicked stepmother – Ashley, presumably a former lover watches on jealously.
+We finally meet the eponymous Sherlock Holmes, who’s in fact Captain Caleb groping Little Red Riding hood (his young assistant) he’s cheating with, while Snow White’s wicked stepmother – Ashley, a former lover watches on jealously.
 Poor Louise.

 We then head outside and find Grady, (dressed as Robin Hood) and Kitt (as a belly dancer) having a flirty stroll outside.
 After a quick kiss, Grady becomes distracted by a moving light in the window of the room he’s staying in at Preston’s mansion.
 Leaving poor Kitt outside, Grady rushes in, dashes up the stairs, and without any words whatsoever goes onto punch the stranger in his room straight in the face.
 There’s a scuffle and the stranger attempts to escape, running out of Grady’s room, only to be tripped over by Jessica in the hallway.
 Poor guy.
 As he’s manhandled off the ground by Grady, we discover he’s just an old man.[/col_inner_3] [/row_inner_3]